JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 12th/Lectures/review.md

 ## A Note on 2 Factor Authentication
 If you are using 2 factor authentication for GitHub (which you should be).
 If you are using HTTPS Git, instead of entering your password, enter a personal access token.
 These can be created by going to your personal access tokens page [https://github.com/settings/tokens].

-It's okay to be having trouble with git right now.
-We aren't going to dig deep into this until March 12th (a month from today).